okta/okta-oidc-ios/README.md

 > This is a new version of this SDK, the new pod name is [OktaOidc](https://cocoapods.org/pods/OktaOidc).
 The old [OktaAuth](https://cocoapods.org/pods/OktaAuth) pod is now deprecated.

-This library is a wrapper around the AppAuth-iOS SDK for communicating with Okta as an OAuth 2.0 + OpenID Connect provider, and follows current best practice for native apps using [Authorization Code Flow + PKCE](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code-pkce).
+This library is a swift wrapper around the AppAuth-iOS objective-c code for communicating with Okta as an OAuth 2.0 + OpenID Connect provider, and follows current best practice for native apps using [Authorization Code Flow + PKCE](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code-pkce).

 You can learn more on the [Okta + iOS](https://developer.okta.com/code/ios/) page in our documentation.